Technocrats-nitw/HacktoberFest/README.md

 # 🎃 🎯   Technocrats@HacktoberFest 2021   💻 🙆
-Team Technocrats (NITW) is accepting your contributions under the hood of Hacktoberfest !
+Team Technocrats (NITW) is accepting your contributions under the hood of Hacktoberfest (55k Limited edition Tees on the stake by DigitalOcean Inc. !

 Contribute -> Learn -> Earn goodies xD

 This Repo is for Flutter and Python Developers !
 JS & Web developers visit

 <img src="./hactoberfest.png">